sagemathinc/cocalc-compute-docker/src/proxy/README.md

 ]
 ```

-which will server VS Code on `https://example.com/code/`, and JupyterLab on `https://example.com/lab` and Xpra on `https://example.com/xpra/` if
+which will server VS Code on `https://example.com/code/`, and JupyterLab on `https://example.com/lab` and Xpra on `https://example.com/xpra/` .

+Also, the `/port/:port` and `/server/:port` setup proxies that use [route parameters](https://expressjs.com/en/guide/routing.html), each parameter in the path gets substituted for the target, which implements the sort of proxying [described here](https://doc.cocalc.com/howto/webserver.html); the server route lets you acccess VS Code at `https://example.com/server/8123/` and JupyterLab at `https://example.om/port/8123` if you configure the base\_url for JupyterLab to be `/port/8123` .

-you run VSCode via:
+Here we assume you run VSCode via:

 ```sh
 code-server --bind-addr=localhost:8123 --auth=none